alchemycodelab/alchemy-student-projects/Fall-2019-Cohort/Career-TrackMid-Projects.md

 ### covrLettr

 > Description
->>Mad lib stype application that allows a user to answer questions.
+>>Mad libs type application that allows a user to answer questions.
 It then takes those answers, creates multiple cover letters, and returns the cover letter with the highest sentiment test score.
 >

 - [Live Site](https://covr-lettrs.herokuapp.com/api/v1/coverletters)